gobolinux/Documentation/content/_index.md

 ## How to find your way around

 You can start with the [**Overview**]({{<ref "Overview" >}}) section on the left.
 This should get you started.
+You can use your ←left/→right buttons to navigate.
+Or use the our text search!

 The main [**Documentation**]({{<ref "Documentation" >}}) section contains some further and advanced topics , but if you're serious about your GoboLinux journey you should read this one, too!

 The [**Howtos**]({{<ref "Howtos" >}}) section holds articles to solve a specific problem and guides you through step-by-step.
-We rely heavily on the community contributions here.
-If you feel something important is not covered, feel encouraged to submit your contributions!
+We rely heavily on community contributions here.
+If you feel something important is not covered, be encouraged to submit your contribution!

 The [**Commands**]({{<ref "Commands" >}}) section is a list of GoboLinux specific commands and tooling, that will make your life with GoboLinux much